 Members: Fanny Robles (Lecturer), Michael Stricof (Lecturer), Michel Van der Yeught (Professor), Nathalie Vanfasse (Professor)

 Doctoral students: Evgueniya Lyu, Anaïs Martin, Kevin Cristin

 This theme explores the intersection between literary expression and the English-study specialism of finance and economics in Great Britain and the United States from the 18th century to the present day.
 It is based on the hypothesis that the narrative, fictional, theatrical and poetic dimensions of literary works have been marked by the financial and economic conditions of the context of their creation, and that the role as cradles of modern economic development played by both countries has been particularly significant in fostering this intersection.
 The research work proposes to study the various discourses, texts and genres in which it is to be found, but also examines the theoretical stakes resulting from connecting two branches of English Studies which until now have had almost no interaction with each other.
 Since 2017, the team has broadened their reflexion to studying the relations between literature and science, notably through a project led in collaboration with the University of Berkeley regarding questions of form in Victorian literature and sciences.

 Theme A3.
-Passing On Literature: Transnational Transfers Between the United States and France from the 19th to the 21st Century
+Mediating Literature: Transnational Transfers Between the United States and France, 19th-21st Century

 Research Head: Cécile Cottenet

 Members: Frank Conesa (PhD), Cécile Cottenet (Professor), Sylvie Mathé (Emeritus Professor), Anne Reynes-Delobel (Senior Lecturer), Sophie Vallas (Professor)

 Doctoral students: Julien Guazzini, Emily Holt, Mohamed Lamine Mariko, Mounir Tairi